 Cut resistant gloves class 5

-Work gloves with class 5 for cut resistance offer the highest protection against cuts according to the EN 388 standard.
-The class indicates the performance level for the resistance that the gloves offer against cuts.
-Work gloves are tested for cut resistance according to the EN 388 standard by looking at the number of cycles required to cut through the glove at a low pressure of 5 Newtons.
-However, this test does not check whether the knife becomes blunt in the meantime.
-For this reason, a new test method has been developed (ISO 13997) that only applies if the knife has remained undamaged.
-The outcome of this test is indicated by a letter from A to F where F represents the best performance level.
+Work gloves with class 5 for cut resistance they offer the highest protection against cuts according to the EN 388 standard.
+The class indicates the performance level for the resistance that the gloves offer to cuts.
+Work gloves are tested for cut resistance according to the EN 388 standard by looking at the number of cycles that are needed to cut through the glove at a low pressure of 5 newtons.
+However, this test does not look at whether the knife becomes blunt in the meantime.
+For this reason, a new test method has been developed (ISO 13997) that only applies if the knife remains undamaged.
+The result of this test is indicated with a letter from A to F, where F indicates the best performance level.

 Meaning of the numbers (from left to right):